Free Short Sale Consultation - Call Carlos Today

-If your thinking about short selling your home and its located within San Diego County please give Carlos a call.
-He can be reached directly at 888-317-1496 ext.
-4.
+Team Aguilar is here to help you short sale your home in San Diego.
+If you're thinking about short selling your home and its located within San Diego County please give us a call.
+He can be reached directly at 619-743-4118.

-He has been handling short sales in San Diego County for 30+ years.
+He has been handling real estate in San Diego County for 30+ years.
 Below are some different options to avoid foreclosure.